Exercise 1: Match a word

 1. Sei in ufficio per un colloquio di lavoro.
 Alla reception non sei sicuro dell’ora del colloquio.
 Chiedi gentilmente a che ora è il colloquio.
 (Usa: l’ora, l’orologio, per favore)

 (You are at the office for a job interview.
 At reception you are not sure what time the interview is.
-Politely ask what time the interview will be.
-(Use: l'ora, l'orologio, per favore))Scusi, a che
+Politely ask what time the interview is.
+(Use: the time, the clock, please))Scusi, a che

 Scusi, a che ora è il colloquio, per favore?

 (You are at the bar with a colleague during a break.
-The colleague asks you, “Che ore sono?”.
-Look at the clock and answer that it is one o'clock exactly.
-(Use: È l'una, in punto, del pomeriggio))Adesso è l’una
+The colleague asks you: “What time is it?”.
+Look at the clock and answer that it is one o’clock sharp.
+(Use: It’s one, sharp, in the afternoon))Adesso è l’una

 Adesso è l’una in punto del pomeriggio.

-Instruction: Write 4 or 5 sentences describing what time your typical day (work or study) starts and ends and what time you do one or two leisure activities.
+Instruction: Write 4 or 5 sentences to describe what time your typical day starts and ends (work or study) and what time you do one or two activities in your free time.

 Useful expressions: